What is pretreating

-Pretreatment is the term applied to the process of preparing a surface to receive powder coat.
-It involves the stripping of any existing corrosion and the current paint or powder coating, the cleaning, degreasing and outgassing of the bare metal, and the creation of a surface finish adequate for a powder coat.
+Pretreatment is the the process of preparing a surface to receive powder coat.
+It involves stripping any existing corrosion and the current paint or powder coating, then cleaning, degreasing and outgassing the bare metal, and ultimately making the surface ready for a powder coat.

-Another form of pretreating not used at Seattle Powder Coat is called chemical conversion.
+• Conversion coating – Another form of pretreating not used at Seattle Powder Coat is called chemical conversion.
 These coatings are easily automated and inexpensive, but are environmentally harsh.
 Traditional conversion coatings include chromate zinc phosphate, or iron phosphates.
 Unfortunately, chrome, zinc, and phosphates are all environmentally damaging.
 The least damaging is iron phosphates, but powder manufacturers advise that iron phosphate by itself isn't recommended for exterior applications of steel.
-All conversion coating pretreatments are only as good as the maintenance of the chemical and the effectivity of the applicator.
+Additionally, all conversion coating pretreatments are only as good as the maintenance of the chemical and the effectiveness of the applicator.
 If the chemicals are not held within a narrow range of concentration and pH (typically requiring adjustment 1-3 times a day through a process called titration), the resulting pretreatment can be worse than no pretreatment.
 Manual wand iron phosphate pretreatment is so prone to problems that powder manufacturers often won't extend warranties to shops using only that method.

 Pretreatment is very important, complex, and difficult to evaluate after powder coat is applied.
 Where does that leave those looking for a powder coat service provider?
 Asking questions, looking at online reviews, talking with references, and researching the subject can provide you with background information that will help you formulate an opinion about the capabilities of a prospective coater.
 Ultimately you should visit the shop.

-We at Seattle Powder Coat take pride in having the equipment, permits, and process knowledge to properly pretreat virtually any coatable metal, and we work hard to maintain our reputation for high quality, durable, and long lasting powder coatings!
+At Seattle Powder Coat, we take pride in having the equipment, permits, and process knowledge to properly pretreat virtually any coatable metal, and we work hard to maintain our reputation for high-quality, durable, and long-lasting powder coatings.
+Let us help you finish your project the right way.
+Contact us today.

 NEXT: Why Not Just Spray Paint?